aelkz/ocp-arekkusu.io/README.md

 ### 1.2 Choose your linux distro

-For the bare-metal 'bulky' laptop I have choosen to use Fedora 29.<br>You can install a server centered OS like CentOS or Red Hat Enterprise Linux (requires active subscription).
+For the bare-metal 'bulky' laptop I have choosen to use Fedora 29.<br>You can install a server centered OS like CentOS or Red Hat Enterprise Linux (requires active subscription).<br>
 After installation, update your yum packages:

 ```